Requirements, Costs, and Timelines for Employer-Sponsored Visas in Australia

 Important employer costs and levies

-- Sponsorship application fee for a standard business sponsor.
+• The sponsorship application fee is required for a standard business sponsor.
 Employers generally pay a sponsorship charge to be approved as sponsors.

-- Skilling Australia Fund (SAF) levy payable by employers who nominate overseas workers.
-The levy is calculated by business size and length of the employment.
+• The Skilling Australia Fund (SAF) levy is payable by employers who nominate overseas workers.
+The levy is calculated by business size and length of employment.
 The funds are used to support Australian training and apprenticeships.
 The levy can be material for smaller employers.

 Labour market testing and evidence